A tool to estimate gender gap on Wikidata and Wikipedia

 One difficulty is to measure those gaps and how they differ from gender gap in real world.
 As I contribute about French politicians on Wikidata, I had one example in mind where the gap on Wikipedia biographies was only a reflect of the real world: in French National Assembly, there are only 27 % of women and the gap has been slowly decreasing for only 20 years.
 But I had no clue for other professions or countries.

 Wikidata is the central repository of Wikimedia projects for structured data.
 As of March 2017, it holds data about 25 million concepts (called items), including more than 3 million notable people.
 An idea was to use this huge content to have more statistics on gender gap.
 Three weeks ago, I started to work on a reporting tool to automatically compute data from Wikidata and display statistics about gender gap: Gender Gap on Wikidata.
-The tool is available since March 8th 2017.
+The tool was available from March 8th 2017 to March 8th 2018.

 The tool provides indicators about: